I hate taking prayer requests.

 The next time you take prayer requests, notice the way people sigh and how they shift in their chairs when you start the actual praying.
 Like soldiers “standing at attention”, the body language in the room is telling you they’re digging deep for the mental strain it takes to hear everything they just heard one more time.
 Not to mention that we’re acting like God wasn’t there the entire time we were talking about what we need from him.

-A BETTER WAY
+A BETTER WAY TO PRAY

-Out of frustration, I decided to try something different this week at our Team Meeting.
-When I told people it was time for prayer requests, I asked them to start their prayer request by saying “prayers for” or “prayers that”.
-A moment later, our Finance Director said, “Prayers for my sister with her surgery, that God would heal her quickly and that this situation would draw her closer to Jesus.”
+Out of frustration, I decided to try something different one week at our church’s Staff Meeting.
+When I told people it was time for prayer requests, I said,

 She looked at me a bit puzzled, but complied, “In Jesus’ name.”

-Then I told the room, “Now, everyone else say ‘amen’.”
 Everyone smiled and said “amen” and immediately understood what we were doing.
 Instead of taking prayer requests, we were actually praying.

 The shift in our meeting was palpable.
 The prayer was fun.
 Energetic.
 Interactive.
 We were praying in a conversational way, with all the interruptions and interplay you experience in any other conversation between people.
 It was an exercise that not only saved time, but opened our eyes to how natural and easygoing prayer could be.
+After fifteen minutes that felt like five, I closed us with a prayer for our day.

-At your next meeting or Bible Study or Small Group, turn your prayer requests into prayer by adding the phrase “in Jesus’ name” at the end of each request and see what happens.
-You’ll see smiles.
+Try it yourself!
+At your next meeting or Bible Study or Small Group, try the “PRAYERS FOR… THAT…” formula and see what happens.
+I have a hunch you’ll see smiles.
 You’ll see people sitting comfortably.
-They’ll be praying with their eyes open.
+You’ll see people praying with their eyes open.
 And you’ll see a room realize how approachable our Heavenly Father really is.

 In Jesus’ name.
 Amen.